Also known as

 What does it look like?

-Annual, hairless herb with erect, thick branched main stem (to 2.5 m tall) that is fleshy, hollow, ribbed, purple to reddish tinged and swollen at the junctions of leaves and branches.
+Annual, hairless herb with erect, thick branched main stem (<2.5 m tall) that is fleshy, hollow, ribbed, purple to reddish tinged and swollen at the junctions of leaves and branches.
 Leaves (10-20 cm long and 3-8 cm wide) with sharply serrated edges and depressed leaf veins above and raised below, taper to a fine point and have long, narrowly winged stalks (about 8 cm) that are pink above and scattered with purplish glands.
-Pink, white or purple flowers (November to March) are held on stalks growing near the ends of upper branches and have a backwards pointing hood (up to 37 mm long).
+Pink, white or purple flowers (Nov-Mar) are held on stalks growing near the ends of upper branches and have a backwards pointing hood (<37 mm long).
 Hairless, ribbed seed capsules (2-3 cm long) are usually purplish on exposed side and open when disturbed, explosively releasing shiny black seeds (3.5-5 mm long).

 Are there any similar species?